 - Calling professional pest control services for scorpion control

-As we mentioned, one scorpion in Arizona typically means there’s more.
+As we mentioned, one scorpion in Arizona typically means there are more.
 At a minimum, taking some precautionary measures or having a pest control inspection will do wonders to prevent scorpions.

 How to Prevent Scorpions in Arizona